Cinematic Journeys in Latin America

 About the Book

-This book critically examines how exploration and discovery films—movies that feature real or imagined explorers and expeditions—creatively feature the geography of Latin America.
-It focuses on how places and geographical features are scripted into film plots and artistically depicted, and demonstrates that place is as important as any [other] character in a film, especially in this genre.
+This book critically examines how movies that feature real or imagined explorers and expeditions creatively feature the geography of Latin America.
+It focuses on how locales are scripted into film plots and artistically depicted, and demonstrates that place is as important as any character in a film, especially in this genre.

 Nineteen key films are analyzed.
 Some, like Aguirre, the Wrath of God, Fitzcarraldo, The Other Conquest, Embrace of the Serpent, and The Lost City of Z are based on the exploits of real explorers.
 Others are fictional, including Apocalypto, Indiana Jones and the Kingdom of the Crystal Skull, and Dora and the Lost City of Gold.
-Through a close reading of these films, with an eye on colonialist and post-colonialist exploration, the author reveals that there are many more compelling exploration-discovery films to come, including those that treat marginalized explorers more equitably.
+The author also discusses the evolution of exploration-discovery films, including trends that will likely be found in forthcoming movies.

 About the Author(s)